BautaGmbH/publicdocs/README.md

 ```
 http://IP_ADDRESS_OF_COMPUTE_UNIT:8080/restartdetector
 ```
-If this does not help repower the sensor unit
+If this does not help power cycle the sensor unit

 2. In case you get a complete black screenshot back from the getnsaphot API.
 Repower the sensor unit.
 If the problem keeps on persisting after power-cycling than please get in contact with us